Skip to main content gottem — one API for every scraper.

 Same crawler.
 Less ops.

 The core crawling engine is identical.
-The difference is everything around it: who manages the proxies, the browsers, the scaling, and the anti-bot logic.
+What changes is everything around it — who manages the proxies, the browsers, the scaling, and the anti-bot logic.

 # you handle everything